The 3-part EMS assessment: Your patient, your partner and yourself

 To walk into a room with a person who is suffering and expect to walk out of that room unscathed is an unrealistic expectation.
 Read it again.
 Say it out loud.
 Once more for the people in the back.

-Your wellbeing belongs exactly between patient contact and patient treatment, and then everywhere afterwards.
+Your well-being belongs exactly between patient contact and patient treatment, and then everywhere afterward.

 As human beings, we relate to the world around us empathetically and sympathetically.
 You don’t have to have a stage 4 decubitus ulcer in order to understand pain.
 You don’t have to lose a child to understand a feeling of loss.
 These are emotions and feelings we share with our fellow humans and we have to acknowledge that we are going to walk away from seeing someone suffer and have a natural response to it.

 Robert Plutchik, a psychologist and creator of the emotion wheel based on his theory of evolutionary emotions, said that we have a core set of emotions that delineate out into interpretation or – as we call them – feelings.
 Emotions are static; feelings are dynamic.
 We react to an outside stimulus by accessing these core emotions and dictating how we feel by how far from the middle we are.
 For Plutchik, it was important to read emotion from the core out, but for service providers, we should read it from the outside in to understand how to resolve the feeling the emotion has caused.